sfnxboy/Pewlett-Hackard-Analysis/README.md

 ## Summary

+Our first assignment was to create a table that holds the titles of all employees who are eligible for retirement.
 According to the data parsed above, there will are a total of 90,398 employees eligible for retirement out of a total 300,024 employees, just over 30%.
 Considering the worst-case scenario, that all employees eligible for retirement retire, their departure would leave a great void for the company to fill.
-The data parsed in the second assignment indicates that are only 1,549 employees who are eligible to take on some mentorship position.
+This result leads us to assignment two.
+To solve the issue of there being a great number of cuts across all departments, administration provided a solution, mentorship.
+In assignment two our objective was to find the number of employees eligible to take on mentorship positions to train up and coming staff members.
+The data parsed in the second assignment indicates that are only 1,549 employees eligible to take on some mentorship position.
 As it stands, that is a 1 to 59 ratio of mentor to mentee ratio.
-In my opinion that is a massive undertaking.
+In my opinion that is a massive undertaking, but a step in the right direction.

 An additional query was made to append a new column to the table above.
 The column, retiring count, as now seen below, specifies the number of employees eligible to retire per position.
+This may give Pewlett-Hackard new insight with regards to how it may want to distribute efforts across departments taking into account the number of employees eligible to take on a mentorship position per department and the number of employees eligible for retirement per department.
+For instance, considering all eligible mentors take on the mentor position, and all eligible retirees retire, the ratio of mentor to new hire is one to 66 for the Senior Staff position.
+The company may find these findings useful with regards to planning for the future.

 ![image](https://user-images.githubusercontent.com/68082808/93282525-97164780-f79c-11ea-9194-05b6128ec693.png)

-This may give Pewlett-Hackard new insight.
-Considering all eligible mentors take the mentor position, and all eligible retirees, the ratio of mentor to new hire is one to 66 for the Senior Staff position.
-The company may find these findings useful with regards to planning for the future.